Learn NinjaScript: Booleans, If Statements, and Conditions

 Code that reads well and works is even better.

-🧹 Refactoring for Clarity
+๐งน Refactoring for Clarity

-As your conditions get more complex, they can start to look messy—especially when you stack multiple checks inside a single if
+As your conditions get more complex, they can start to look messyโespecially when you stack multiple checks inside a single if statement.
+Sure, it works, but it quickly becomes hard to read, debug, or update later.

 Take a look at this: